mojodojodev/mojodojo.dev/mojo_team_answers.md

 [You can read about the swift prior art here](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782)

-We have a super strong story here, check out the launch demo and [matmul notebook](), Jeremy shows a simple example there.
-We also fully support async/await like Python etc.

 ### Async keywords
 Python has async def, async with, and async for.